ECONOMIC DEVELOPMENT

 A STRATEGIC PROCESS TO IMPROVE ECONOMIC WELL-BEING AND QUALITY OF LIFE

 Economic development is about building a strong, resilient local economy where businesses can thrive and the community can grow sustainably.
 Through collaboration, advocacy, and strategic initiatives, we work to support existing businesses, attract new investment, strengthen the workforce, and improve the overall quality of life in our region.
 By fostering innovation, supporting entrepreneurship, and addressing key challenges such as housing, labour shortages, and infrastructure, we help create the conditions for long-term economic success for Fernie.
-Hover over the boxes below to find out more!

 What is Economic Development?

-Why is Economic Development Important?
+Why it is Important?

-A strong local economy helps businesses succeed, creates good jobs, and supports services like shops, childcare, and recreation.
-It builds resilience and long-term economic diversity, which helps communities like Fernie adapt to change and plan for the future.
+Economic development builds resilience and long-term economic diversity, enabling communities like Fernie to adapt to change and plan for the future.

 What Economic Development can look Like: